myFavShrimp/arc/README.md

 ### Environment Variables (env)

 The `env` module provides access to environment variables. arc automatically loads variables from `.env` files in the project directory.
+Variables defined in the `.env` file take precedence over already defined ones.

 #### Methods